RubiconDeFi/rubi-bots/README.md

 - ❌/✅ Optimism Mainnet/Goerli [WIP]
 - ❌ Arbitrum Mainnet/Goerli [WIP]
 - ❌/✅ Polygon Mainnet/Mumbai
-3. The aid menu will open allowing you to:
+3. The `aid` menu will open allowing you to:
-- Connect to an existing aid
+- Connect to an existing Market Aid contract
-- View existing aids
+- View existing Market Aid contract
-- Create a new aid
+- Create a new Market Aid contract

 ## Target Bots and Strategies to Build/Release
-- [WIP] Riskless MM strategy - AMM Up Only
+-  Risk Minimized MM strategy
-- [WIP] Competitive MM strategy - AMM Out Bid
+-  Target Venue Out Bid MM strategy
-- Two Venue Arbitrage - Rubi vs Selected Venue
+- [WIP] Two Venue Arbitrage - Rubi vs Selected Venue
-- v2 Liquidator Bot - Money Market Activist
+- [WIP]v2 Liquidator Bot - Money Market Activist

 ## Contributing
 Contributions to rubi-bots are welcome and encouraged!
+This is an open-source resource for the Rubicon ecosystem.

 ## License
 This project is licensed under the MIT License.